debricked/example-source-codeless-scan-maven/README.md

 To do this for Maven, two steps need to be performed.

 1. You need to generate a list of dependencies as a part of your own pipeline.
+2. Add caching for the list generation to make the action snappy.
-2. These files must be uploaded to Debricked.
+3. These lists must be uploaded to Debricked.

 This repository shows how this can be done for a simple Maven project.